Comcast/xCOMPASS/README.md

 **Moving away from an attacker-only approach:** Literature on security personas have majorly focused on adversarial personas since a majority of security threats originate from attackers.
 However, there are both malicious and benign threat actors who might cause privacy breaches.
 This framework addresses both kinds of threat actors across different scenarios.

+  <h1> How to contribute? </h1>
+We welcome all kinds of contributions, especially:

+- Additional personas beyond those already in [COMPASS.md](/COMPASS/COMPASS.md), using the different combinations from the framework above.
+- Specific use cases of MAP (please create a new folder for each use case) in your industry, even if hypothetical.
+- Changes to COMPASS language, typos, fixes, etc.

    <h1> License </h1>

 Licensed under [Apache 2.0](https://github.com/Comcast/MAP/blob/main/LICENSE-Apache-2.0).